Diagnostic tests are offered to women whose screening tests show:

 CVS can be done from 11 weeks of pregnancy.
 It’s usually only offered in a specialist centre.

-With the help of an ultrasound scan, a specialist doctor (obstetrician) will guide a fine needle through your abdomen (tummy) and will take a small sample of tissue from the placenta (the organ linking your blood supply with your unborn baby’s).
+With the help of an ultrasound scan, a specialist doctor (obstetrician) will guide a fine needle through your abdomen (tummy) and will take a small sample of tissue from the placenta.
+The placenta is inside your womb.
+It links your blood to your baby and provides nourishment.

 Chromosomes from the placenta can be counted from the sample.
-CVS does not give a clear result in around two in every 100 samples.
+CVS does not give a clear result in around 2 in every 100 samples.
 If this happens you may be offered a repeat test.
+Your obstetrician will help you understand what your results mean.

 More about CVS